rtharungowda/magic-memory/README.md

-# magic-memory
-A react based memory game.
+This is react.js based memory game.

+# Getting Started with Create React App

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Available Scripts

+In the project directory, you can run: